 Peter Doucette's photo of Cathy and I heading toward 747 Pass between Mount Bradley on the left and Mount Dickey on the right.

 We camped our first night below 747 Pass.
-In the morning we looked up Dikey's 5,000-foot wall.
+In the morning we looked up Dickey's 5,000-foot wall.
 Eeep!

 Second camp, up on the Tail with Denali and the Backside Glacier behind.
-My favorite part of the trip was sharing this small tent with Cathy.
-Even better, she didn't like her book.
-She's more amuzing without a book.
+I was thankful that Cathy didn't like her book.
+She's more entertaining in a small tent when she doesn't like her book.

 Skinning above the Tokositna Glacier.
 Last summer I hiked Denali's Whale Tail with Nik and Dmitry.
 The fun and views were world-class.
 Thank you Nik and Dmitry!
 But if you cover the Whale's Tail with snow, and don't have to hike, then the funness levels goes into the next category.

 Cathy heading toward Tokosha Gap.
-Tucker Chenowith cooked up the Whale's Tail ski trip four years ago.
-Tuck said it was the best ski trip he's ever done.
-Since Tucker is the mountain wizard, skiing the Whale's Tail went to the top of my list.
+Tucker Chenoweth cooked up the Whale's Tail ski trip four years ago.
+Tucker said it was the best ski trip he's ever done.
+Since Tuck is a mountain wizard, skiing the Whale's Tail went to the top of my list.